no10ds/dorc/docs/getting_started.md

 ### Environments

-Just like any standard software we recommend running your *dorc* project in multiple environments.
-A typical setup is to have a `dev`, `preprod` and `prod` environment.
-The software moves along these environments sequentially, tested in each environment before reaching production. *dorc* allows for all your data orchestration to be replicated across different environments of your choosing.
+Just like any standard software we recommend running your *dorc* project in multiple environments. *dorc* allows for all your data orchestration to be replicated across different environments of your choosing.
 The only deployment in *dorc* that is environment agnostic is the universal infrastructure.

-If you don't require anymore than one environment we recommend calling this `prod`.

 ### Layers